yangl1996/homepage/content/misc/exploring-stata/index.md

 ### Connection to RLE

-There is a connection to RLE (building 36) at the fourth floor.
-Just walk through the Fourth Floor Commons and past the elevators.
-Through this you can access most buildings on the main campus without getting exposed to the elements, or going downstairs to the basement tunnels.
+There is a connection to RLE (building 36) on the fourth floor.
+Just walk through the Faculty Dining and past the elevators.
+Through this you can access most buildings on the main campus without getting exposed to the elements, or detouring through the basement tunnels.